Schenk0/live-zoom-transcription/README.md

 # Live Zoom Transcription Bot

 This is a Zoom bot based on the [Python Zoom SDK bindings](https://github.com/noah-duncan/py-zoom-meeting-sdk) by Noah Duncan.
-It transcribes audio from Zoom meetings and sends the transcription to OpenAI for processing.
+It takes the audio from Zoom meetings and sends it to OpenAI for transcription.

 ## Deployment